 HTTPError: HTTP Error 404: Not Found ```

-That is a good sign.
+This is a good sign.
 This means we actually have a test server running and are able to request it.
-The last step is to assert response.
-Let’s do the same with the second scenario.
-I’ve refactored a little bit and added implementation for the second scenario @2281145
+The last step is to assert the response.
+Let’s go through the same with the second scenario.
+I’ve re-factored a little bit and I’ve also added implementation for the second scenario @2281145

-Generally speaking it is possible to write behave tests in such a way that allows you to reuse your code a lot.
-But that’s another subject.
+Generally speaking it is possible to write behave tests in such a way that allows you to reuse your code often.
+But that’s another entirely another subject.

 Actual feature implementation

-The actual implementation took maybe half of the hour in total.
+The actual implementation took maybe half an hour in total.
 Since it is just a demo, my intent was to show BDD practices rather than coding of the features.
 Finally I have tests passing at my last commit @9cbdbf31 I have added actual API endpoints and corresponded implementation.